 The width and height parameters give the dimensions of the texture image; border indicates the width of the border, which is either 0 (no border) or 1.
-Both width and height must have the form $2^m + 2b$, where m is a nonnegative integer (which can have a different value for width than for height) and b is the value of border.
-The maximum size of a texture map depends on the implementation of OpenGL, but it must be at least 64×64 (or 66×66 with borders).
+For OpenGL implementations that do not support Version 2.0, both width and height must have the form $2^m + 2b$, where m is a non-negative integer (which can have a different value for width than for height) and b is the value of border.
+The maximum size of a texture map depends on the implementation of OpenGL, but it must be at least 64 × 64 (or 66 × 66 with borders).
+For OpenGL implementations supporting Version 2.0 and greater, textures may be of any size.
 The format and type parameters describe the format and data type of the texture image data.
 They have the same meaning as they do for glDrawPixels().
 (See "Imaging Pipeline" in Chapter 8.)
 In fact, texture data is in the same format as the data used by glDrawPixels(), so the settings of glPixelStore() and glPixelTransfer() are applied.
-(In Example 9-1, the call glPixelStorei(GL_UNPACK_ALIGNMENT, 1);

-is made because the data in the example isn't padded at the end of each texel row.)
+(In Example 9-1, the call is made because the data in the example isn't padded at the end of each texel row.)
 The format parameter can be GL_COLOR_INDEX, GL_DEPTH_COMPONENT, GL_RGB, GL_RGBA, GL_RED, GL_GREEN, GL_BLUE, GL_ALPHA, GL_LUMINANCE, or GL_LUMINANCE_ALPHA-that is, the same formats available for glDrawPixels() with the exception of GL_STENCIL_INDEX.